dhiway/confidex/README.md

 ### Send the account information (public info) to council

 Send the information to us through [the google form](https://forms.gle/DXyZR9xj4LseJy1H9)

+* AccountId should be from - `docker run -i dhiway/cord:develop key inspect $SECRET` where SECRET is **'Secret seed'** field from the key generate command.

+* Node Key should be from - `docker run -i -v $(pwd):/data dhiway/cord:develop key inspect-node-key --file /data/node.key` command.

 ## Add account as member (membership)